 Connect with your local early childhood partner

-Our early childhood partners are professionals with experience working with children with developmental delay or disability and their families.
+Our early childhood partners are professionals working with children younger than 6 with developmental delay and younger than 9 with disability and their families.

 Early childhood partners will work with you to understand your child’s needs and connect you to the supports and services that best meet your child’s needs.
 These supports and services are called early connections.

 Raising Children Network provides up to date information about raising children and caring for yourself as a parent or carer.